News

 In Lunsar, solidarity is contagious.
 Over the last months (also challenging for the Sierra Leonean society), the secondary school for girls has carried on with its educational activities and also with its support to the students' families.

 One of the main initiatives was the construction of the new science lab.
 This infrastructure is essential to provide training in this field and replaces a previous laboratory, which was small and obsolete.
+Sister Adriana, the school director, explains the details of a project that we hope will soon become a happy reality.
+The photographs accompanying the text have been taken during the construction process.

 Our Lady Guadalupe Secondary School had two practice labs, one for chemistry and one for biology, which were built after the civil war in Sierra Leone between 1995 and 2001.
 Although it had sufficient funds, these first facilities were built against the clock, leaving many gaps in the project, some of a structural nature and others concerning the supply of material, equipment and reagents.